 Marketing is not just advertising and sales.
 It's more like the air you breathe, all-pervasive, present in every transaction, and thanks to social media it has become a 24-hour activity, working even when your franchise business is closed.

 Successful marketing begins before you open your business.
 Your franchisor will help you with pre-opening and grand opening promotions and activities, as well as training in how to continue marketing after the opening buzz dies down.
-Your fellow franchisees are another source to draw from, especially those in your local market, since the more you succeed, the better it for them as the brand achieves greater market penetration.
+Your fellow franchisees are another source to draw on, especially those in your local market, since the more you succeed, the better it for them as the brand achieves greater local market awareness.

 It is important to understand that effective marketing involves not only advertising, promotions, direct mail, and the usual methods of reaching out to potential customers to distinguish your business from the competition, but also training your employees to market in every transaction, the use of social media and mobile marketing strategies, and active involvement in your community.